 VA loans are not for everyone.
 Even those who have served could have better financing alternatives.
 The following information is intended as a guide to help you understand who is eligible for a VA loan and how these mortgages work.

 Basics of the VA Loan

 There are several types of loans available for most homeowners.
-However, the VA loan is unique in the fact that only qualifying veterans can apply for the mortgage.
+However, the VA loan is unique because only qualifying veterans can apply for the mortgage.

-- Down Payment is not required – The most talked about aspect of the mortgage is the fact that a down payment is not mandatory.
-A qualifying veteran that is approved for a mortgage will not be asked to pay any money as a down payment.
+- Down Payment is not required – The most talked-about aspect of the mortgage is that a house down payment is not mandatory.
+A qualifying veteran approved for a mortgage will not be asked to pay any money as a down payment.
 This one feature can save the veterans thousands of dollars.

 - No requirement for private mortgage insurance – Conventional loans, as well as FHA loans, ask the borrower to pay private mortgage insurance if the borrower does not pay at least 20% down.
 The private mortgage insurance protects the lender, not the borrower, if the loan is not entirely repaid.
 This insurance can often add a significant fee to the monthly payment for the mortgage.
 However, in the case of the VA mortgage, there is no private mortgage insurance requirement.

-- Great interest rates – Although the VA mortgage is not offered directly through the Veterans Administration, the loans are partially guaranteed by the federal government.
-This allows lenders to offer the loans at very competitive terms and interest rates in comparison to other types of mortgages.
+- Great interest rates – Although the VA mortgage is not offered directly through the Veterans Administration, the federal government partially guarantees the loans.
+This allows lenders to offer VA loans at very competitive terms and interest rates compared to other types of mortgages.